Military Family Law Attorney In Little Rock, Arkansas

 We understand the unique issues military personnel often deal with including overseas deployment, military benefits, and retirement compensation and privileges.
 If you have been notified of your spouse’s intent to divorce, and you are on an overseas deployment, we know how to keep your rights intact while you are away and when you come home.

 Divorce often rocks the foundation of a family, but the right military law attorney can help minimize the impact.
-As a cherished member of the Armed Forces, your military career cannot be held against you in regards to child custody or visitation.
+As a cherished member of the Armed Forces, your military career cannot be held against you in regard to child custody or visitation.
 We are ready to engage in a discussion on how to protect your rights.

 Additionally, we can address any child support concerns you may have.
 Arkansas child support guidelines determine the amount of support and consider the number of children and resources of the parent who is obligated to pay support.
 If you are seeking support or have questions about paying support, we can help.

-Military Spousal Support and Division of Property
+Military Spousal Support And Division Of Property

 We understand the laws that may affect your rights in a family law proceeding, such as the Servicemembers Civil Relief Act and the Uniformed Services Former Spouses’ Protection Act (USFSPA).
 We provide comprehensive advocacy to protect your best interests in regards to:

-- Division of Military Retirement – Spouses must be married at least ten years to receive military retirement benefits.
+- Division Of Military Retirement – Spouses must be married at least ten years to receive military retirement benefits.
 Non-vested benefits are not considered marital property and are not subject to division.

 - Property Division – We can help differentiate between marital and non-marital property and work towards a fair outcome.